felixgeo/GEOG507/README.md

 # GEOG507/407 Spatia Analysis and Modeling

 The repo hosts lecture and lab tutorials presented in the Spatial Analysis and Modeling course at the University of Idaho.

-The syllabus and the schedule are hosted on UI's canvas class website.
+The syllabus and the schedule are both hosted on UI's canvas class website.

 **Lecture repositories**